The extracellular matrix as a mediator of cell-cell communication in cardiovascular inflammation

 • Modulation of ECM composition

-The ECM represents not only a meshwork in which cells are organized but also a communication hub that transduces mechanical stimuli and cell-cell interaction signals.
+The ECM hence not only represents a meshwork in which cells are organized but also serves as a communication hub to transduce mechanical stimuli and cell-cell interaction signals.

 Research Objectives